JL710/iced-guide/src/layout/2_length.md

 </div>

 ## Shrink
-[`Length::Shrink`](https://docs.rs/iced/0.13.1/iced/enum.Length.html#variant.Shrink) is used to set the minimum length that an element needs to be properly displayed.
+[`Length::Shrink`](https://docs.rs/iced/0.14/iced/enum.Length.html#variant.Shrink) is used to set the minimum length that an element needs to be properly displayed.
 This length will be independent from anything else.
 For example, a container will take the length of it's child element.
+If the inner element is `Fill`, it will collapse under the outer `Shrink`.

 ## Fixed
-[`Length::Fixed(f32)`](https://docs.rs/iced/0.13.1/iced/enum.Length.html#variant.Fixed) is used to set a fixed length.
+[`Length::Fixed(f32)`](https://docs.rs/iced/0.14/iced/enum.Length.html#variant.Fixed) is used to set a fixed length.
 This length will be independent from anything else.

 ```rust
 Length::Fixed(15.0)